Universal interface fluctuations in the contact process: Introduction

-Still, it is fair to say that, while the statistics of interface fluctuations has been studied in detail both for the KPZ and other universality classes which likewise satisfy the FV scaling (see, for example, Refs.\ \cite{Carrasco2016,Carrasco2019,Rodriguez-Fernandez2020} and others therein), this is not so much the case for systems featuring anomalous scaling asymptotically for which, to the best of our knowledge, studies addressing fluctuation statistics are relatively rare to date \cite{Rodriguez-Fernandez2022,Marcos2022,Gutierrez2023}, none being available in which the $d$-dependent behavior of the latter is addressed.
-At this, we have to note that the so-called intrinsic anomalous scaling has been argued (based on perturbative arguments) not to be asymptotic for systems with local interactions in absence of morphological instabilities and/or quenched noise \cite{Lopez2005}, hence some additional conditions are expected for it to occur.
+While interface fluctuation statistics have been extensively studied for universality classes that satisfy the Family-Vicsek (FV) scaling, there is a lack of research on systems that exhibit anomalous scaling asymptotically.
+To the best of our knowledge, there are relatively few studies addressing fluctuation statistics in such systems \cite{Rodriguez-Fernandez2022,Marcos2022,Gutierrez2023}, and none of them specifically investigate the $d$-dependent behavior of these fluctuations.
+It is important to note that the so-called intrinsic anomalous scaling has been argued (based on perturbative arguments) not to be asymptotic for systems with local interactions in absence of morphological instabilities and/or quenched noise \cite{Lopez2005}, hence some additional conditions are expected for it to occur.

 A very interesting particle model in this context is the contact process (CP).
 Having been introduced to describe epidemic spreading without immunization \cite{Liggett1985}, the contact process happens to host a phase transition to an absorbing state, with the transition being in the nonequilibrium universality class of directed percolation (DP) \cite{Odor2004,Henkel2008}.
 Due to the existence of analytical results for this model (albeit in absence of an exact solution for it), it is the chosen realization of DP for a large research community.